Table of Contents

-Whenever you see a professional guitarist playing a concert, they’re always changing gear back and forth.
+Professional guitarists playing concerts always seem to be changing guitars.
 This can be confusing to people who are new to guitar and wonder why they don’t just pick one and stick with it.

-In this article, we will explore the different reasons why guitarists change guitars between songs.
+In this Killer Rig article, we’ll look at the reasons why guitarists change guitars between songs.
 We will also explore how they can do it efficiently so that they can be ready for the next song as soon as possible.

 Why Do Musicians Change Guitars?

-If you have ever been to a rock concert, you know that sometimes guitarists will be using a different guitar all of a sudden.
+If you have ever been to a concert, you probably noticed many guitars being used.
 There are many reasons why they decide to change guitars between songs.

-If a string breaks, or they have technical issues, they will change the guitar with one that is working properly.
-Sometimes a different tuning variation is needed, or they require a guitar that sounds different for a certain song part.
-These are all a few reasons why a guitar change during a performance is necessary.
+Or, they need a guitar that sounds different for a certain song part.
+These are all reasons why a guitar change during a performance is necessary.

 Broken Strings or Malfunctions

-In the middle of a song, a musician may switch between two different guitars to compensate for a technical issue.
+In the middle of a song, a musician may switch between two different guitars.
+This might be to compensate for a technical issue.

 This is usually done to prevent any interruption in the music.
-The musicians that do this are typically skilled enough to play both guitars without having to get a feel for the new one.
+The musicians that do this are typically skilled enough to play both guitars.
+All without having to get a feel for the new one.
 The speed of switching can be quick and seamless.

 Because of Technical Issues

-One way that musicians can compensate for a technical issues is to change guitars between songs.
-The guitarists, who are playing live, can switch to another guitar to avoid a technical issue that may arise with their primary instrument.
+One way musicians deal with technical issues is to change guitars between songs.
+Or, the guitarists can switch to another guitar to avoid a potential issue that they see about to happen.

 The Guitar is Not Tuned Correctly